 Abigail Bautista, MEd

-It is possible to mend your pain and find inner peace with yourself or relationship.
+It is possible to mend your pain and find inner peace with yourself.

-I am a second-year graduate student in the MEd Program in Community Counseling at Loyola University Chicago.
-I have worked as a Program Assistant for Admissions and Staff Training for the Pre-College Summer Scholars Program at Loyola University of Chicago.
-Having worked in in student affairs, residence life, student interactions, and parent interactions, I have experienced many scenarios including students facing depressions, anxiety, grief, trauma, substance abuse, and sexual assault.
-During these situations, I have been able to listen to the students, speak to them about their emotions and feelings, and depending on the situation assist with action plans or referring to the counseling services.
+I am a second-year doctoral student in the PsyD Program in Clinical Psychology at Adler University.
+Having worked in student affairs, residence life, student interactions, and parent interactions, I have experienced many scenarios including students facing depression, anxiety, grief, trauma, substance abuse, and sexual assault.
+During these situations, I have been able to listen to the students, speak to them about their emotions and feelings, and depending on the situation assist with action plans or referring to counseling services.
+Additionally, I have worked with parents and explored the impact of biculturalism within a family.
 I am bilingual and provide counseling in English and Spanish.

 Pronouns – She/Her/Hers